Jegge/OldMoofKit/README.md

 ### Codable

-Bikes implement Codable and thus can be serialized / deserialized should the need arise.
+Bikes implements [`Codable`](https://developer.apple.com/documentation/swift/codable?changes=_4)and thus can be serialized / deserialized should the need arise.

 ```swift